General Terms and Conditions of Sale and Service

 - If we agreed upon call-off orders with the customer, call-offs must be submitted in writing and accepted, including partial supplies, on time and not later than 14 weeks prior to delivery.

 - We are only obliged to deliver in the case of call-offs, if we issue a relevant order confirmation.
 Should we be unable to deliver call-off quantities within the period requested by the customer, we shall inform him not later than one week after receipt of the call-off request.

 - If we concluded a call-off contract with the customer not providing for terms, production lot sizes or acceptance dates, we may, two months from contract conclusion at the latest, request binding determination by the customer in this regard.
 Unless otherwise agreed with the customer in writing, total quantities must be called off within six months of the call-off contract being concluded.
 If the customer fails to fulfil this request, we may set a two-week grace period and withdraw from call-off contracts or reject supplies and claim damages after the unsuccessful grace period expires; our right to request call-off contract fulfilment shall not be affected by this.

 - Without our approval, the customer may not assign or transfer to third parties any rights or claims towards us under this business relationship; this shall also apply to rights and claims towards us established by virtue of the law.

 - The customer shall be entitled to offsets only if his counter-claims were determined by a court, are undisputed or were recognised by us.

 - Only if his counter-claim is based on the same contract may the customer exercise a right of retention.

-- We may, also without the customer's prior approval, transfer the order or parts thereof to third parties.
+- We may, also without the customer’s prior approval, commission third parties with processing the order or parts thereof.